Dermoids

 Work-up / Course / Prognosis

-CT/MRI imaging reveals characteristic round to oval shaped cystic lesion with a defined lining
+CT/MRI images show round to oval shaped cystic lesion with a defined border.

 Symptoms